National Champions! Radcliffe Lightweight Crew Wins Gold at IRA Championships

 "I send out congratulations and applause to all the lightweight women's programs," Berl continued.
 "It may be a small field, but the competition is fierce."

-The national championship is the seventh overall for Radcliffe lights and first since 1997.
+The national championship is the sixth overall for Radcliffe lights and first since 1997.
 The Black and White head back to Cambridge with the Camden County Freeholders Cup.

 In an incredible finish where all three crews were within one second of each other, Radcliffe crossed in 6:41.592.
 Stanford earned silver with a time of 6:42.278, as Bucknell finished third (6:42.584).